-- Whether the teacher has met State certification requirements and licensing criteria for the grade levels and subject areas in which the teacher provides instruction; - Whether the teacher is teaching under an emergency permit or other provisional status by which State licensing criteria have been waived; - Whether the teacher is teaching in a field of discipline of the teacher's certification;

-Whether any instructional aides or paraprofessionals provide services to your child and, if so, their qualifications.
+- 1. The teacher has met the State qualifications and licensing criteria for the grade levels and subject areas in which the teacher provides instruction. - 2.
+The teacher is teaching under emergency or other provisional status. - 3.
+The teacher is teaching in the field of discipline of the certification of the teacher. - 4.
+Paraprofessionals provide services to the student and, if so, their qualifications.